Walking through Doors is Hard, even without Staircases: Universality and PSPACE-hardness of Planar Door Gadgets: Applications

 Super Mario Galaxy is a 3D Mario game for the Wii where Mario goes to space.
 He encounters alien creatures along the way and collects Power Stars to restore the power of a spaceship.
 The game features downward gravity, upward gravity, sideways gravity, spherical gravity, cubical gravity, tubular gravity, cylindrical gravity that allows infinite freefall, W-shaped gravity, gravity that cannot make up its mind, and most importantly, controllable gravity.

 Dark matter disintegrates Mario when he touches it, resulting in death.
 The Gravity Switch changes the direction of gravity when spun and can be spun multiple times.

-\begin{theorem} Collecting a Power Star in a Super Mario Galaxy galaxy is \PSPACE-hard assuming no galaxy size limits. \end{theorem} \begin{proof} We reduce from 1-player motion planning with the symmetric self-closing door (\thmref{thm:AllSelfClosingPspace}), where the target to collect is a Star.
-The simulation of a symmetric self-closing door is shown in \figref{fig:smg-door}.
+\begin{theorem} Collecting a Power Star in a Super Mario Galaxy galaxy is \PSPACE-hard assuming no galaxy size limits. \end{theorem} \begin{proof} We reduce from 1-player motion planning with the symmetric self-closing door (\thmref{thm:planar-scd-pspace}), where the target to collect is a Power Star. \figref{fig:smg-door} shows the simulation of a symmetric self-closing door.

 The Gravity Switch in this construction switches gravity between down and up.
-Mario goes from port 1 to port 2 by crossing the 1-way wall and hitting the Gravity Switch on his way to the right.
-This is forced because of a pit of dark matter, and closes the port 1 to port 2 traversal because when gravity points up, attempting the traversal would land Mario on dark matter.
-At the same time, it opens the port 3 to port 4 traversal.
-Mario cannot enter port 2 and do anything useful because flipping the Gravity Switch means falling in the pit of dark matter.
-Mario goes from port 3 to port 4 in a similar manner. \end{proof}
+Mario goes from $1$ to $2$ by crossing the one-way wall and hitting the Gravity Switch on his way to the right.
+This is forced because of a pit of dark matter, and closes the $1 \to 2$ traversal because when gravity points up, attempting the traversal would land Mario on dark matter.
+At the same time, it opens the $3 \to 4$ traversal.
+Mario cannot enter $2$ and do anything useful because flipping the Gravity Switch means falling in the pit of dark matter.
+Mario goes from $3$ to $4$ in a similar manner. \end{proof}